 Former Board Members

 Dr. Henk van Slooten

 Mr. Nicolaas van Wijk

-All the board members are professionals from various fields, such as public health, medicine, management consulting, notary and history.
-They receive no payments for their work on the Foundation projects.
-It is all volunteer work.
+All former board members are professionals from various fields, such as public health, medicine, finance, management consulting, notary and history.

 Remuneration policy (Beloningsbeleid): Board members received no payments for their work on the foundation projects.
 It was all volunteer work.

 Stichting Shared Vision – Formerly a Dutch Foundation